mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

    PROD | Europe | 20.54.41.208/30, 51.105.159.88/30
    PROD | Asia Pacific | 52.139.188.212/30, 20.43.146.44/30

-4. **Access permissions not working as expected:** If you observe discrepancies in access permissions applied to Microsoft Search or Microsoft 365 Copilot results, check if the user searching for the article has the required permissions to access the ServiceNow Knowledge articles.
-You can do that by using the [User criteria diagnostics](https://docs.servicenow.com/bundle/washingtondc-servicenow-platform/page/product/knowledge-management/concept/diagnose-knowledge-user-criteria.html) tool in ServiceNow.

 </details>

-### 4. To view the URL of the knowledge article, change it in the support portal
+### 4. Want to change the URL of the knowledge article

 <details><summary>(Click to expand) Follow the steps to change the URL of the knowledge article.</summary><br>